ErikVerheul/OneBacklog/README.md

 - 'superPO': Can create and maintain products and epics for all products.
 Can change priorities at these levels.
 - 'PO': Can create and maintain features and pbi's for the assigned products.
 Can change priorities at these levels.
 - 'developer': Can create and maintain pbi's and features for the assigned products.
 - 'guest': Can only view the items of the assigned products.
-Has no access to the requirements area view.
+Has no access to the requirements area view.<br />
 Users can have multiple roles.

 <b>Design basics:</b><br />